wp-plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 4.4.2 =
+Version 4.4.2 adds new features, enhancements, bug fixes and more.
+It is recommended for all users.

 = 4.3.11 =
 Version 4.3.11 contains a security fix and should be installed by all users.